zachmccabe/briars/notes.md

 ## Researching the story

-In addition to the usual field guides, and [iNaturalist,](https://www.inaturalist.org/), Texas Master Naturalists and the Ag extension have been great resources for learning more about the ecosystem processes happening in front of me.
+In addition to the usual field guides, and [iNaturalist,] Texas Master Naturalists and the Ag extension have been great resources for learning more about the ecosystem processes happening in front of me.

 Studying natural history helps me make meaningful pictures.
 It improves my chances of being in the right place at the right time, too: